-Leave Group

-This icon will split the 'droid from the main group.
+Leave Group This icon will split the 'droid from the main group.
 This allows him to move independently from the rest.
 To rejoin, just walk into the other 'droids and you become one group again.
 You can split up as many 'droids as you like, but under normal circumstances they should remain together.
-Swap position

-Select this icon then select the same icon with another 'droid and they will swap positions.
-At the start of the game, the Green and Yellow 'droids are at the front with the Red and Blue at the back.
+Swap position Select this icon then select the same icon with another 'droid and they will swap positions.
+At the start of the game, the green and yellow 'droids are at the front with the red and blue at the back.
 If the front two get badly damaged during combat, you may wish to swap them over.
-Whilst the layout of the coloured buttons on your controller no longer match the 'droid panels when you have swapped their positions, the colours still match (e.g. red button still corresponds to the red 'droid).
 C - Text Window Text that appears here includes confirmation of the many actions performed by the 'droids, their conversations and other relevant events.
-The up/down arrows and the scroll bar to the right of this window can be used to scroll forward and backward through any text shown here.
+The up/down arrows and the scroll bar to the right of this window can be selected to scroll forward and backward through any text shown here.
 When you enter into conversations with other characters a number of options are displayed in a new text window.
 These conversations usually involve choosing from a selection of possible responses.
 To step forward and back through the available replies you should select the small arrow icons.
 To confirm your chosen response, you must select the last small icon that looks like a pair of lips.
 To prematurely end a conversation (if you get attacked for example) simply turn away from the character you are talking to.
 You can always try talking to them again later.
 If the character is waiting for you to give them an item, a pair of lips will appear in the top corner to remind you about the unfinished business.
 D - Device VDU's As you advance you will be able to obtain new devices for your 'droids that give them a wide range of new capabilities (including scanners, video bug surveillance and much more besides).
 Once fitted, the devices appear on these VDU's.
 Each droid can have 2 fitted at once, so you can have up to 8 VDU's in use at the same time.
 The default number shown is 4, although this can be changed by using the Video Preferences device and altering the screen layout yourself.
-The top left hand corner of each working VDU contains a small coloured marker which indicates the colour of the 'draid that owns the device To use any of the buttons on an active VDU and many of the icons elsewhere on the main screen, press and hold down the top left switch on the CD32 controller.
-A flashing highlight box is found on the Leader 'droid's Inventory icon.
-You can now move this box around the screen and press any button on the controller to access the button or icon currently highlighted.
+The top left hand corner of each working VDU contains a small coloured marker which indicates the colour of the 'droid that owns the device.
+To use any of the buttons on an active VDU and many of the icons elsewhere on the main screen, move the cursor over them and left-click to select them.

 You can have four or eight device VDU's shown at once.
 Those that have no buttons or monitors are blank (i.e. they are not currently used by any devices).
-You begin the quest with a few pre-equipped devices: Video Preferences
+You begin the mission with a few pre-equipped devices:

-This device allows to choose from a variety of customised screen layouts.
+Video Preferences This device allows to choose from a variety of customised screen layouts.
 Each of the buttons has a different function: